 And there you have it – the basic in’s and out’s of how to start a travel blog and maybe even make it profitable.
 It’s indescribably harder than most people would dream, but for those who enjoy it, it’s highly fulfilling.
 Here’s a bite-sized summary of everything you need to get started:

-- Get yourself set up with the basics – a blog name, domain, web host, social media channels
+- Get yourself set up with the basics – a blog name, domain, web host, social media channels, site backup, and plugins

 - Focus on producing regular, quality content to generate traffic and committed readers